ryangalea23/truespan/Archive/MACINCLOUD_TESTING_GUIDE.md

 # Wait for it to mount, then drag the app to your Desktop or home directory
 # Or use Terminal:
-cp -R "/Volumes/TrueSpan Living 1.0.0/TrueSpan Living.app" ~/Desktop/
+cp -R "/Volumes/Truespan Neighborhood 1.0.0/Truespan Neighborhood.app" ~/Desktop/

 # Run it from there:
 open ~/Desktop/TrueSpan\ Living.app